sebastianheide/pdf-ocr-ts/README.md

 It is javascript-only and hence works without the need to install further tools.
 Under the hood it uses pdf.js to render the pages within a pdf to png files, Jimp to create compressed jpeg images, tesseract.js to perform ocr and pdf-lib to merge the single page pdfs tesseract.js is creating into the final searchable output PDF file.
 ## Usage
-To create a searchable PDF with filename <outputFilename> from <inputFilename>:
+To create a searchable PDF with filename "outputFilename" from "inputFilename"> use:
 ```javascript
 import PdfOcr from "./PdfOcr";

 PdfOcr.createSearchablePdf(inputFilename, outputFilename);
 ```
 In certain contexts it might be more handy to read the input file in some other function and also output the searchable PDF in another component.
-In these cases pdf-ocr-ts offers the function <getSearchablePdfBufferBased(Uint8Array)> that takes a Uint8Array (e.g. created by fs.readFile()), performce ocr and returns the searchable PDF file as Uint8Array.
+In these cases pdf-ocr-ts offers the function "getSearchablePdfBufferBased(Uint8Array)" that takes a Uint8Array (e.g. created by fs.readFile()), performce ocr and returns the searchable PDF file as Uint8Array.
 Which can than be used again in fs.writeFile().
 ```javascript
 import PdfOcr from "./PdfOcr";